 Another common example where the Japanese combine both writing orientations is on their precious business cards.
 If you get the chance to exchange your business card with a Japanese, you will probably notice that his or her card will be written vertically in Japanese on one side, but written horizontally in English on the other side.

-The last example I want to show you about has to do with postcards and letters.
+The last example I want to talk you about has to do with postcards and letters.
 This one is not focused on optimizing the space, but it concerns different levels of politeness.
 If you already studied a little of the Japanese culture, you probably know that the Japanese are extremely polite and their language structure focus precisely on this aspect.
 This is why the use of vertical or horizontal text is so important in postcards and letters.
 The vertical writing is more formal so if a postcard or letter is destined to a person older than you or your superior it is more likely to be vertical.

 To sum up, you will probably see horizontal and vertical writings combined in: